 Train Times to Penang

-There is currently 1 direct train services a day from Tanjung Malim to Butterworth Railway Station near Penang which can book online.
+There is currently 1 direct train service a day from Tanjung Malim to Butterworth Railway Station near Penang which can book online.

 Buy Train Tickets to Tanjung Malim